sapmentors/cds-pg/docs/CONTRIBUTING.md

 Only _together_ can we get this to a state where `cds-pg` achieves production-level quality 💪, providing a persistence option outside `sqlite` and `hana`.

 **The overall goal is to validate SQL-results in PostgreSQL by issuing OData-calls via `cds`**:
-because we know the data model, we can predict the result of the OData call, thus assering the correct SQL statement and `cds.Service`-implementation via PostgreSQL.
+because we know the data model, we can predict the result of the OData call, thus asserting the correct SQL statement and `cds.Service`-implementation via PostgreSQL.

 The two most crucial files/code points are: